-Bob Parsons, former lance corporal, rifleman and current owner of the largest internet domain registry in the world, GODADDY.com, has had a life full of challenges and only attributes his success to his few years as a United States Marine.
+Parsons, a former lance corporal, rifleman and current owner of the largest internet domain registry in the world, GoDaddy.com, has had a life full of challenges and only attributes his success to his few years as a United States Marine.

-"There is no doubt in my mind that the lessons I took away from the Corps is what has made me succeed in my life," said Parsons.
+"There is no doubt in my mind that the lessons I took away from the Corps [are] what has made me succeed in my life," Parsons said.
 "And I know for a fact that the Marine Corps is the only reason I graduated from high school."

-Parsons enlisted in August of 1968 in Baltimore, MD.
-He ended up with Company D, 1st Battalion, 26th Marine Regiment and before he knew it, he was being medically evacuated from Hill 190 in Quang Nam, Vietnam.
+Parsons enlisted in August 1968 in Baltimore.
+He ended up with Company D, 1st Battalion, 26th Marine Regiment, and before he knew it, he was being medically evacuated from Hill 190 in Quang Nam, Vietnam.

 Parsons then did something that he uses to this day.

-"From the next day on, my only goal and I mean my only goal, was to simply make it to mail call.
-I figured that I would take small steps, tie them together, and it would get me to the finish line and that thought is what I use today to make GODADDY successful -- simply get to the next day," said Parsons.
+"From the next day on -- my only goal, and I mean my only goal -- was to simply make it to mail call.
+I figured that I would take small steps, tie them together, and it would get me to the finish line, and that thought is what I use today to make GoDaddy successful -- simply get to the next day," he said.

-Parsons did get to the next day and with some style as his 2004 Superbowl commercial with the GODADDY girl has become one of the most popular and most controversial ever to be aired.
+Parsons did get to the next day, and with some style; his 2004 Super Bowl commercial with the GoDaddy girl has become one of the most popular and most controversial ever to be aired.

 With her testifying in front of a congressional panel, she suddenly has a mock "wardrobe malfunction."
 Then the network does something that Parsons will thank them for forever.

-"They pulled my second-half commercial and did not air it," said Parsons.
+"They pulled my second-half commercial and did not air it," Parsons said.
 "This was fantastic.
 It caused so much talk that our market share shot through the roof."

-It was here that GODADDY took off and they became a leader in the industry.
+It was here that GoDaddy took off and became a leader in the industry.

-Stumbling into a bookstore on the Stanford campus in San Francisco prior to his graduating, Parsons found a book on computer programming and read it on his way home.
-He started experimenting by writing programs with no instruction whatsoever" a computer programmer was born.
+Stumbling into a bookstore on the Stanford campus in San Francisco prior to graduating, Parsons found a book on computer programming and read it on his way home.
+He started experimenting by writing programs "with no instruction whatsoever"; a computer programmer was born.

-Parsons developed a few programs and figured if it was good enough for him, then it was good enough for others and Parsons Technology was born right in his basement.
-With two dismal failures and some serious "lessons learned," on the third try, Parsons Technology grew to 1,000 employees with a market share of 5 percent, but there was still more change to come for this once lance corporal.
+Parsons developed a few programs and figured if it was good enough for him, then it was good enough for others.
+Parsons Technology was born right in his basement.
+With two dismal failures and some serious "lessons learned," Parsons Technology grew to 1,000 employees on the third try with a market share of 5%, but there was still more change to come for this former lance corporal.

-"I saw the writing on the wall as this industry was shrinking, comments Parsons.
+"I saw the writing on the wall as this industry was shrinking," Parsons said.
 "So, I sold the company to Intuit for $64 million, retired and moved to Arizona.
-Problem was that I could not sit still so in 1997, also just as a hobby or for something to do, I started GODADDY.com."
+Problem was that I could not sit still, so in 1997, also just as a hobby or for something to do, I started GoDaddy.com."

-Yet again Parsons flirted with being totally broke with numerous circumstances being involved, but yet again, he credits the Marine Corps with pulling him through and certifies that his business is always about the service of it patrons.
+Yet again, Parsons flirted with being totally broke with numerous circumstances being involved, but yet again, he credits the Marine Corps with pulling him through and certifies that his business is always about the service of its patrons.

-Parsons now enjoys a great company in GODADDY.com as well as having a weekly radio show and extremely successful and visited BLOG on www.bobparsons.com.
-It is a witty, respectful yet "in-your-face" approach to life and solutions and for all you Marines out there, ensure that you take a look at his annual Marine Corps birthday card he puts out -- you can still see them.
-One patron of GODADDY.com left his compliment of the company while visiting Parsons' blog.
+Parsons now enjoys a great company in GoDaddy.com, as well as having a weekly radio show and an extremely successful blog at www.bobparsons.com.
+It is a witty, respectful yet "in-your-face" approach to life and solutions.
+For all you Marines out there, make sure you look at his annual Marine Corps birthday card he puts out; you can still see it.
+One patron of GoDaddy.com complimented the company while visiting Parsons' blog.